-I know it’s bit late for me to be posting this but it’s never too late re kya :D. Tomorrow is the day when more that 1,000 people are cycling around the city for a great cause.
-This year, its going to be even bigger, the organizing team have planned to build a birthing facility in Pyutar, south Lalitpur, which will be an Eco-Designed building, providing the best facilities to the women and children in this remote VDC.
+I know it’s a bit late for me to be posting this but it’s never too late re kya :D. Tomorrow is the day when more than 1,000 people are cycling around the city for a great cause.
+This year, it’s going to be even bigger, the organizing team has planned to build a birthing facility in Pyutar, south Lalitpur, which will be an Eco-Designed building, providing the best facilities to the women and children in this remote VDC.
 The principle is simple – no more minimum standards for our women and children.
 They deserve the best standards.
 They deserve a birthing facility that is beautiful, secure, earthquake proof, welcoming, warm and everything that we expect facilities to be like in the city.
 And this is what we aim to do.

 The GOAL – TWO MILLION for PYUTAR.

 Being just 50 Km from the city, take a look at the video that gives a small glimpse of what the birthing center’s condition is, where hundreds of women are giving birth every year.

 This video says it all, no stretchers?
 No seats?
 No lights? one small room.
 This is what we all want to change.
 So if you are thinking of contributing just let me know, you can contribute as much you wish to.
 And as Raj Gyawali sir at Social Tours says no pressure!! 😉

 Briefing and Jersey distribution

 Yesterday, July 17th, 2014, there was a briefing and jersey distribution at Moksh, Jawlakhel, I got my jersey and submitted half of my collection there which was contributed by

 ITONICS Nepal Pvt Ltd, the sum was Rs.
 5000/-